leszekhanusz/chess-widgets/CONTRIBUTING.md

-# Contributing to lichess-board
+# Contributing to chess-widgets

-Thank you for your interest in contributing to `lichess-board`!
+Thank you for your interest in contributing to `chess-widgets`!
 We welcome contributions from the community to help make this project better.

 ## Getting Started